Risk Management Is the Backbone of Aviation SMS

 When a hazard risk register has grown sufficiently large, an aviation safety manager will be able to see more precise relationship trends between choices and outcomes in his/her organization’s environment.

-There are amazing benefits of having sophisticated data mining capabilities integrated with proactive hazard identification and safety risk analysis tool.
+There are amazing benefits of having sophisticated data mining capabilities integrated with proactive hazard identification and safety risk analysis tools.
 Integrated hazard registers make it so much easier for a safety manager to categorize risks and outcomes based on how similar their relationship is to historical issues.